WaGi-Coding/TakiRandomSpawnForMordhau/README.md

 # Taki Random Spawn System for Mordhau
 ### Easy to use Random Spawn System for Custom/Modded Mordhau Map Creators.
 You can set a range with a Sphere around a SpawnPoint.
-If somebody stays inside this Sphere the Spawn Controller will check for another SpawnPoin.
+If somebody stays inside this Sphere the Spawn Controller will check for another SpawnPoint.

 # !
 IMPORTANT NOTE !
 ## Do not rename/move the folder structure or any files before the import process has finished successfully.
 And also afterwards, only do such stuff in the UE4 ContentBrowser!